SAARB Leopards (rugby union): All Blacks

 The touring All Blacks were the fifth touring overseas side to play against the Leopards.
 The fixture in late August 1976 saw the New Zealanders running out comfortable winners 31-0 in Mdantsane.
 The Leopards side still contained seven of the line up featured against the 1974 British Isles side.

 1979 saw the Leopards play fixtures against the Middlesex RFC side, undertaking their Centenary Tour to South Africa during May–June (including latter-day Springbok coach Nick Mallett -then at Richmond- in their squad) and they also drew 18-18 against the touring Newport squad in August.

 British and Irish Lions

-A SARA XV, nominally a Leopards XV, recorded a second defeat at the hands of the British and Irish Lions of 1980 by a margin of 6-28.Cushe, who had played in the corresponding 1974 fixture captained the side.
-The team featured a smattering of white Northern Transvaal and Western Province players in accordance with the Lion's expressed wish to play multiracial sides, departing from what some at the time considered its African XV origins.
+A SARA XV, nominally a Leopards XV, recorded a second defeat at the hands of the British and Irish Lions of 1980 by a margin of 6-28.
+Cushe, who had played in the corresponding 1974 fixture, captained the side.
+The team featured a smattering of white Northern Transvaal and Western Province players in accordance with the Lions' expressed wish to play multiracial sides, departing from what some at the time considered its African XV origins.